Exploring CACHET (College Admissions Collaborative Highlighting Engineering & Technology)

 A Unique New York University Experience

 Although NYU has almost 29,000 undergraduate students, the Tandon School of Engineering has an undergraduate size of about 2,900.
-This intimate program (relatively speaking) is based across the river, in Brooklyn, but students have access to all campus facilities and can live on the main campus in NYC after freshmen year.
+Despite this intimate program (relatively speaking) being based across the river, in Brooklyn, students altogether still have access to all campus facilities and can live on the main campus in NYC after freshmen year.

 NYU Tandon School of Engineering